-Liability – who is to blame for the accident due to road surface hazards?
+Liability – who is for the accident due to road surface hazards?

 The type of hazard will dictate how the claim proceeds.
 Claims involving potholes are usually made against the council responsible for inspecting and maintaining that highway.
 They have a duty by law to inspect roads on a reasonably regular basis.
 Usually the busier the road, the more frequently it should be inspected.
 For example, they would be expected to inspect a busy A road more often than a quiet country lane.
 They are duty bound to keep records of these inspections and any hazards that they noted.
 Potholes or defects that present a hazard to cyclists should be noted in their inspections, after which they have a ‘reasonable’ period of time to fix it.
 They also have a duty to inspect and then repair potholes and hazards that have been reported to them by the public.
 Not every pothole will be considered hazardous by the council and its ultimately up to a judge to decide (although court is rarely necessary with the right legal team).